8LWXpg/PowerToysRun-PluginTemplate/README.md

 # PowerToysRun Plugin Template

-This a template for Visual Studio to create a PowerToys Run plugin.
+This is a template for Visual Studio to create a PowerToys Run plugin.

 ## How to use